-services.

-2. During the course of the Person-Centered Service Plan meeting service options are discussed and described.

-3. Washington Administrative Code (WAC) fully defines services available under the waiver and is made available upon requestand via the DDA internet Website o There is a screen in the DDA assessment that allows for the documentation of participant goals.

-(d) The plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences.
+- The DDA HCBS Waiver Brochure and Waiver "Facts" which is enclosed with the letter confirming the PCSP meeting.
+The letter, Fact sheet and brochure are sent approximately 60 days prior to the Person-Centered Service Plan meeting.
+The DDA HCBS Waiver Brochure identifies waiver services. - 2.
+During the course of the Person-Centered Service Plan meeting service options are discussed and described. - 3.
+Washington Administrative Code (WAC) fully defines services available under the waiver and is made available upon request and via the DDA internet Website - (d) The plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences.